 VITAL RECORDS PRESERVATION.
 All federally insured credit unions must maintain a written vital records preservation program to identify, store, and reconstruct vital records in the event that the Credit Union's records are destroyed.
-(NCUA Rules and Regulations, Part 749) (See Policy 10001, Table 1).
-(Credit unions with in-house data processing need to make a provision to safeguard the backup of electronic data on a continuous basis.)

-Storing Records.
-The records to be stored are as follows:
+Vital Records are the most recent and current versions of the records a credit union needs to restore vital member services.
+The following are considered vital records:

-A list of share and/or deposit and loan balances for each member's account, as of the close of the most recent business day, which:
+A list of share, deposit, and loan balances for each member's account, as of the close of the most recent business day, which:

 Shows each balance individually identified by a name or number;